EOSVR/EOSVR/README.md

 On the other side, users especially young man need more real virtual world.
 They need more personalized character to find their friends in network.
 One world liked "Ready Player One" is what they need.
 In it, users can use their favorite character to enter real world and talk with their friends face-to-face.

 But in real world, how to avoid harm user is a big problem.
-In EOSVR, decentralized audit use to solve this problem.
+In EOSVR, [decentralized audit](README.md#Audit) use to solve this problem.

 ### EOSVR Components

-EOSVR has the following components:
+EOSVR has these components: Contracts in EOS Mainnet, File storage, Client APP, Scenario server.

+#### EOS Chain

+EOS Chain is a block-chain that run EOS system.
+It is transparent and safe.

-- EOS Chain, use to store user data, including token and titles, etc.
+EOSVR use it to store user data, including token, user titles etc. The amount of these data is small but must be safe to store.

+#### Contract

+A contract is some computer codes, execute these code will get expected result.

+Because all users can see the contract, everyone can check contract and prove their profit.

+EOSVR use contract in EOS mainnet to validate Comment and Trade.

+#### File Storage

+File storage , use to store user's model, pictures and media files , etc. It supports private server to decentralize.
+Also the owner of model can sell his models to cover the fee of file storage.

+#### Client APP

-- Client, show the virtual world.
+Client, show the virtual world.
 User enter the world by it.
 Planned to support Windows, Mac, iOS, Android, also support VR Helmet like HTC vive and Oculus.

-- File storage , use to store user's model, pictures and media files , etc. It supports private server to decentralize.
+#### Scenario Server

-- Room server , use to sync user's motion data and voice data.
-It will be open-source.
+Scenario server, use to sync user's motion data and voice data.

-#### Virtual World

-EOSVR provide a 3D spaces to let different users talk together, like "Ready Player One".

-User can show their customed model, or customed emotion.
-And talk with other users.

-User can trade models with each other with token.

-#### Scenario

-EOSVR allow user to create scenario and owner of scenario can set the parameters of the world.
-Example: gravity, if allow a stranger enter world, price of entrance, etc.

-Scenario is deployed in a room server, user can publish the room server in EOS chain to allow other user to join.

-Room server is open-source and everyone can deploy their room server.
+- It is open-source and user can setup their servers.
+They can control the parameters of server.
+Example: allow strange enter, use which token.

+- After a scenario server setup, owner can use it privately, or publish it in EOS chain.

+- Each scenario provide a 3D space.
+Users can move in it, talk with each other or show kinds of models.

 #### Record and Replay

 EOSVR client can record the motions of users in it, and play them later.
+This can be proof for the [audit](README.md#Audit).
+Also the record can be traded with other user, also can use in a complaint.
+(The following)

+User can make 3D animation with it!

 Because it only records the motion of objects, it will be very small compared with traditional video.
 And these record is 3D and user can view it in all directions freely.

-User can make 3D animation with it.

-Also the record can be traded with other user, also can use in a complaint.
-(The following)
+This new kinds of animation even can partly replace traditional movie in the future.

-Record is only in EOSVR client, not in server.
+Note: Record is only in EOSVR client, not in server.
 And user can sign it and put the signature to EOS chain to validate it.

 ### Audit